Nikola Tesla: Personal life and character

-In an interview with newspaper editor Arthur Brisbane, Tesla said that he did not believe in telepathy, stating, "Suppose I made up my mind to murder you," he said, "In a second you would know it.
-Now, isn't that wonderful?
-By what process does the mind get at all this?"
-In the same interview, Tesla said that he believed that all fundamental laws could be reduced to one.

-Tesla became a vegetarian in his later years, living on only milk, bread, honey, and vegetable juices.

 Views and beliefs

 On experimental and theoretical physics

-Tesla disagreed with the theory of atoms being composed of smaller subatomic particles, stating there was no such thing as an electron creating an electric charge.
-He believed that if electrons existed at all, they were some fourth state of matter or "sub-atom" that could exist only in an experimental vacuum and that they had nothing to do with electricity.
+Tesla disagreed with the theory that atoms were composed of smaller subatomic particles, stating there was no such thing as an electron creating an electric charge.
+He believed that if electrons existed at all, they were some fourth state of matter or "sub-atom" that could exist only in an experimental vacuum, and that they had nothing to do with electricity.
 Tesla believed that atoms are immutable—they could not change state or be split in any way.
 He was a believer in the 19th-century concept of an all-pervasive ether that transmitted electrical energy.

-Tesla was generally antagonistic towards theories about the conversion of matter into energy.
-He was also critical of Einstein's theory of relativity, saying:

-In 1935 he described relativity as "a beggar wrapped in purple whom ignorant people take for a king" and said his own experiments had measured the speed of cosmic rays from Arcturus as fifty times the speed of light.
+Tesla opposed the equivalence of matter and energy.
+He was critical of Einstein's theory of relativity, saying "I hold that space cannot be curved, for the simple reason that it can have no properties.
+It might as well be said that God has properties."
+In 1935 he described relativity as "a beggar wrapped in purple whom ignorant people take for a king" and said his own experiments had measured the speed of cosmic rays from Antares as fifty times the speed of light.
 Tesla claimed to have developed his own physical principle regarding matter and energy that he started working on in 1892, and in 1937, at age 81, claimed in a letter to have completed a "dynamic theory of gravity" that "[would] put an end to idle speculations and false conceptions, as that of curved space".
 He stated that the theory was "worked out in all details" and that he hoped to soon give it to the world.
 Further elucidation of his theory was never found in his writings.